Tia Dalma: Dead Man's Chest

 When the events of Dead Man's Chest begin, Jack Sparrow returns to see Tia Dalma after many years, in need of her assistance.
 Pursued across the Caribbean by Davy Jones's Kraken, he plans to find the Dead Man's Chest.
 This chest contains Jones's heart, and offers the only means to kill him.
 A series of trades takes place, leaving Jack with the location of the Flying Dutchman and a jar of dirt to protect him from Jones, while Tia Dalma gains possession of the undead monkey belonging to the late Captain Barbossa.

 Jack's crew returns to Tia Dalma's shack after Jack is dragged to Davy Jones's Locker by the Kraken.
-Tia has apparently foreseen this eventuality, and informs the mourning crew that there is a chance to save Jack.
+Tia Dalma has apparently foreseen this eventuality, and informs the mourning crew that there is a chance to save Jack.
 She reveals that she has resurrected Barbossa, who will help lead the rescue mission.